eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ## Authorization

 DataPlatform supports authorization of RDF named graphs and actions.
 Authorization for clients and/or users is specified by the access conditions model which is described in section Access conditions.
-You can configure root access for a specific group of users who are given unrestricted access regardless of the defined access conditions.
+You can configure root access for a specific group of users that are given unrestricted access regardless of the defined access conditions.
 Refer to section Root Access for more information.

 ***Property: authorization.rootAccess***

 Use this property to enable or disable root access.
 DataPlatform allows root access for a specific administrator group (see property authorization.abox.adminGroup).
 You can toggle root access using the property authorization.rootAccess.
-Regardless of the access conditions declared in the access conditions model (see Access conditions), all members of the administrator group are permitted to read and write all graphs of all endpoints and are allowed to perform all actions.
+Regardless of the access conditions declared in the access conditions model (see Access conditions), all members of the administrator group are permitted to read and write any graph of any endpoint and are allowed to perform all actions.

 For example, the following configuration grants root access to any user in the group admins: